grifano/fm-03-social-links-profile/README.md

 ### Requirements

-Build out this blog preview card and get it looking as close to the design as possible.
+Build out this social links profile and get it looking as close to the design as possible.

 Your users should be able to: